cid2rrrr/AutoEncoder_Drummer/readme.md

 # VAE Drum Loop Generator

-A desired image can be generated from random nosise.
-Which means that a Mel-Spectrogram from the sound can also be generated.
+The desired image can be generated from random noise.
+This means that a Mel-Spectrogram from the sound can also be generated.

-There have been some studies on voice generation. then what about percussive sound?
+There have been some studies on voice generation. then what about percussive sounds?

 </br></br>

 ## Dataset
 ---
-Since there's no drum dataset at one fixed bpm, **600+** two-bar drum loops were extracted from 70's 80's Funk/Soul music (primarily sampled in hip-hop) and fixed at 88 bpm using **StudioOne** DAW.
+Since there's no drum dataset at one fixed bpm, **600+** two-bar drum loops were extracted from the '70s '80s Funk/Soul music (primarily sampled in hip-hop) and fixed at 88 bpm using **StudioOne** DAW.

-bpm is fixed at 88 due to a mistake, if you collect new dataset, I recommend setting the bpm to 90 or finding a bpm that can hold `hop_length` to a power of 2.
+bpm is fixed at 88 due to a mistake, if you collect a new dataset, I recommend setting the bpm to 90 or finding a bpm that can hold `hop_length` to a power of 2.

 Due to copyright issues, I can't share my dataset.
 Additional modifications are needed, but [E-GMD][gmd_lnk] dataset from **Magenta** would be a good enough substitute.